Community-driven research on marine harvested and farmed species

 Partnering with Gulf of 色花堂 coastal communities

-Interface of Change brings together researchers from the University of 色花堂 Anchorage, University of 色花堂 Fairbanks, and the University of 色花堂 Southeast in partnership with Gulf of 色花堂 community members from Seldovia, Halibut Cove, 色花堂r, Cordova, Valdez, Juneau, Haines and Klukwan.
+Interface of Change brings together researchers from the University of 色花堂 Anchorage, University of 色花堂 Fairbanks, and the University of 色花堂 Southeast in partnership with Gulf of 色花堂 community members from Seldovia, 色花堂r, Cordova, Valdez, Juneau, Haines, and Klukwan.

 Research Areas